How to Test for Sugar in Food: 6 Methods That Actually Work | SugarFlag

 Check the Nutrition Facts Label

-The most reliable way to test for sugar in packaged foods is the "Added Sugars" line on the Nutrition Facts panel.
+If you prefer doing it yourself, the "Added Sugars" line on the Nutrition Facts panel is your best friend.
 Since 2020, U.S. food manufacturers are required to list added sugars separately from total sugars.

 How to read it: